gwinnem/vue-responsive-grid-layout/vitepress-docs/components/grid-layout-events.md

 Emitted into the event bus, maybe get this and others into separate enum.

-## update:layout(Confirm that this is correct)
+## layout-update
-Layout updated event
+Emitted every time the GridLayout is being updated.

-Every time the layout has finished updating and positions of all grid-items are recalculated
+This will fire everytime the GridLayout is updated, the GridItems are dropped or resized in the GridLayout.

 ```typescript
 layoutUpdatedEvent: function(newLayout: Layout): void {